ProjectOpenSea/opensea-stream-discord-webhook/README.md

 To start a local dev server that tracks your local codebase and updates as you save changes.
 You can also run the server statically with `npm run build && npm run start`.

+After the server starts running, go to `localhost:PORT` in your browser to start the bot.

 ## Deploying

 ```bash